How do you know when it’s time to change tires with checks starting to show?

-ANSWER: Hi Dennis based on what you are describing it may very well be time to replace your RV's tires.
-What all RVers need to know is that the tires on their RVs whether they own a Tent Trailer or a Class A Motorhome will probably "Age Our" before they "Wear Out".
+ANSWER: Hi Dennis, based on what you are describing, it may very well be time to replace your RV's tires.
+What all RVers need to know is that the tires on their RVs, whether they own a Tent Trailer or a Class A Motorhome will probably "Age Out" before they "Wear Out."
 What do I mean by "Age Out"?
-A lot of tire experts say that tires could be ready for replacement when they are over 5 years old, regardless of how good the tread looks.
+Many tire experts say that tires could be ready for replacement when they are over 5 years old, regardless of how good the tread looks.

-Because of constant exposure to Heat, Cold, Road Chemicals and the Sun's Ultra Violet Rays, tires can start rotting after 5 years.
+Because of constant exposure to Heat, Cold, Road Chemicals, and the Sun's Ultra Violet Rays, tires can start rotting after 5 years.
 The damage may not always appear on the surface of a tire, but it is what you cannot see that can hurt you.
-I am not going to go through a chemistry lesson here to explain why this happens but suffice it to say that this is what tire experts and manufacturers agree on and that is good enough for me.
+I will not go through a chemistry lesson here to explain why this happens but suffice it to say that this is what tire experts and manufacturers agree on, and that is good enough for me.
 Once your tires exceed 5 years of age, you should get a professional tire inspection annually.

 The next question that comes to mind is, how can I slow down or prevent premature tire Aging?
 Below I have listed a few suggestions on what you can do to protect your RV’s tires.